All Articles

 It is December 1936, and Broadway star William Gillette, admired the world over for his leading role in the play Sherlock Holmes, has invited his fellow cast members to his Connecticut castle for a weekend of revelry.
 But when one of the guests is stabbed to death, the festivities in this isolated house of tricks and mirrors quickly turn dangerous.
 It is then up to Gillette himself, as he assumes the persona of his beloved Holmes, to track down the killer before the next victim appears.
 The danger and hilarity are non-stop in this glittering whodunit set during the Christmas holidays.

-The Emporer’s Clothes by George Tabori (US)
+The Emperor’s Clothes by George Tabori (US)

 (Full-Length Play, Dramatic Comedy / 3w, 12m)